Thomas Mott Osborne: Legacy

-"In the winter of 1936, ten years after the death of Thomas Mott Osborne, a massive bronze statue was dedicated in his memory in the home town of Auburn.
+"In the winter of 1936, ten years after the death of Thomas Mott Osborne, a massive bronze statue was dedicated in his memory in the hometown of Auburn.
 Twenty tons of Maine granite form the base for his commanding figure, which stands in front of the city high school.
 Notable Americans assembled; eulogies were made in praise of the pioneer."

+Austin MacCormick would continue after Osborne's death in 1926 to publish his seminal work, "The Education of Adult Prisoners" in 1931.
+MacCormick would also become Dean of Criminology at U.C.
+Berkeley and executive director of Osborne Association, a prison reform organization still active to this day.

 In 1933, the Welfare League Association and several other organizations Osborne had created were merged and reorganized as Osborne Association.
 The Association now works at every point of the criminal justice system, from arrest and "pre-entry," to programs in prison and in the community following release.
 True to Osborne's founding spirit, the Association's 25 programs are all designed to offer individuals the opportunity, the tools, and the support to build or rebuild their lives.